-It’s come to my attention that Claudia and I often reference activities like ‘grabbing a few beers,’ ‘enjoying a sangria in the sunshine,’ etc. and I really hope this doesn’t come across as inappropriate or that we are alcoholics (I promise, we’re not!).
-On the contrary, the drinking culture here in Spain is simply different that in the US and we want to dive into it a bit so you can better understand why.
+It’s come to our attention that we often reference activities like ‘grabbing a few beers,’ ‘enjoying a sangria in the sunshine,’ etc. and we really hope this doesn’t come across as inappropriate or that we are alcoholics (we promise, we’re not!).
+On the contrary, the drinking culture here in Spain is simply different than in the US and we want to dive into it a bit so you can better understand why.

-What I mean by 'casual' is that people can have a drink or two everyday―especially if they go out for food―and this is not viewed as questionable judgement.
-It’s also (generally) appropriate for colleagues to get drinks directly after work, even with their bosses.
-People aren’t getting rip-roaring drunk on most of these occasions so it’s not seen as unprofessional, it’s just a social opportunity and a time to decompress from whatever is going on at work or home.
+What we mean by ‘casual’ is that people can reasonably have a drink or two everyday―especially if they go out for food―and this is not viewed as questionable judgement.
+It’s also (generally) appropriate for colleagues to get drinks directly after work during the week, even going with their bosses too.
+People aren’t getting rip-roaring drunk on these occasions so it’s not seen as unprofessional, it’s just a social opportunity and a time to decompress from whatever is going on at work or home.

-Just like in the adult world in the States, responsible drinking is often tied to social events.
-Language schools often have a copa de bienvenido ("welcome drink") event in which sangria or other alcoholic beverages are provided to welcome new students and allow them to mix with older ones.
+In addition, just like in the adult world in the States, responsible drinking is often tied to social events.
+Language schools often have a copa de bienvenido (“welcome drink”) event in which sangria or other alcoholic beverages are provided to welcome new students and allow them to mix with older ones.
 Intercambios tend to take place in bars where tapas and alcohol are available.
-I’ve even had shots of holiday liqueur with my boss and co-workers (in the office!) to celebrate the last day before Christmas break―and nobody else found that strange...
+We’ve even had shots of holiday liqueur with bosses and co-workers (in the office!) to celebrate the last day before Christmas break―and nobody else found that strange.

-While I am not saying that everyone here drinks all the time (nor that you have to), I simply want you to know why I may mention it so casually.
+We are not saying that everyone here drinks all the time (nor that you have to), but we simply want you to know why we may mention it so casually.
 And why your study abroad program coordinators will most likely do so as well.
 They’re not condoning under-aged drinking by sharing the best places to go out or explaining the different ways to order a beer.
 The reality is that everyone above the age of 18 is legally allowed to consume alcohol in Spain so there’s no stigma or taboo about the topic.